Cheetah Mobile Still Has A Long Way To Go

 - Decline of Advertising Revenue

 Cheetah Mobile has changed its revenue category in its earnings report since Vincent Jiang assumed the role of CFO in April 2017.
 The revenues from online marketing services were removed from the financial results since the first quarter of 2017, with a consequence that made specific figure from advertising revenue ambiguous and unclear.
-It is doubtful that whether the change of revenue category was to conceal the decline in advertising revenue either short or long term?
+It is doubtful whether the change of revenue category was to conceal the decline in advertising revenue either short or long term.
 In 2017 Q1 report, there were RMB 827.2 million from the company’s utility products and related services for the first quarter of 2017, which could be considered as revenues from advertising and security services (most could be seen as ad revenue).
 Since CMCM no longer provides investors exact numbers of advertising revenue from content-driven products and mobile game business in its earnings report as it did before, what is the specific advertising revenue supposed to be for the first quarter of 2017?
 According to CMCM’s historical performance, we estimated the total advertising revenue for the first quarter of 2017 decreased by 18% quarter over quarter from RMB 1033.1 million to RMB 845 million.
 Although the quarter-over-quarter rate for the first quarter is commonly negative for Google (NASDAQ:GOOG) (NASDAQ:GOOGL) and Facebook (NASDAQ:FB) as well (Figure 1.1), the drawdown for these two companies was much smaller than Cheetah Mobile's in 2017 Q1 (Figure 1.1).

 Figure 1.1